 - 4.21 Our fitness to practise process is the way in which we consider allegations about the fitness to practise of registrants.
 If a case is proven at a final hearing, one of the options open to a panel is to direct that the registrant's name be 'struck off' the Register. - 4.22 When a registrant is struck off the Register, they can apply to us to be registered again after five years.
 Restoration is not automatic, but if a panel decides that they can be registered again, they need to fill in a registration form and pay the appropriate fee.
 We call this process 'restoration' to the Register.
-We receive a small handful of restoration applications each year. - 4.23 We currently charge the same fee for restoration as for readmission.
-As a result, we are proposing to increase the restoration fee from £135 to £160.
-This does not include the cost of the registration fee.
+We receive only a small handful of restoration applications each year. - 4.23 We currently charge the same fee for restoration as for readmission.
+As a result we are proposing to increase the restoration fee from £135 to £160.